Sabrina Einecke

 As a passionate researcher in high-energy astrophysics, I love communicating complex ideas and findings in a simple and interesting manner to both peers and the wider community.
 Through my enthusiasm and love for STEM, I inspire young students and support growing the next generation, ultimately forming the foundation of our future prosperity.
 I strive to encourage them to seize global opportunities that exist in abundance in my field.

-I am involved in a wide range of research projects.
+I am involved in a diverse range of research projects.
 A majority of these projects have been developed, executed and/or led by me.
 The projects with the most significance are:

 Science with the Cherenkov Telescope Array (CTA): CTA will be the major facility in very-high-energy gamma-ray astronomy for the next three decades.
-With its unprecedented capabilities, it allows a very rich and broad science programme.
+With its unprecedented capabilities, it allows a very rich and broad science programme [CTA Consortium incl.
+S. Einecke (2019).
+Science with the Cherenkov Telescope Array.
+World Scientific - edited book].
 Defining this programme was a huge collaborative effort.
 The book’s immense impact is demonstrated by more than 350 citations.
-I am a Chief Investigator an ARC LIEF project to support CTA with optical observations for a variety of their key science projects.
+I am a Chief Investigator on an ARC LIEF project to support CTA with optical observations for a variety of their key science projects.

 Quantifying possible Australian sites for Cherenkov Telescopes: To enhance the science capabilities of CTA, an extension of the array to Australia is crucial.
 We quantified several Australian sites to host Cherenkov telescopes.
 I lead this project and have performed the analysis and evaluation of possible sites with satellite images and data from the Bureau of Meteorology.
 The study is of impact for further future telescope sites, for example for optical telescopes or cosmic-ray detectors.
 To investigate the highest ranked site in further detail and to develop novel analyses to rate night sky conditions, I obtained funds from the DVCR Small Equipment Scheme to buy a high-quality all-sky camera.

 Towards a Cherenkov Telescope Ring: The aforementioned extension requires the investigation of different telescope types and configuration.
-I lead this project, which was executed by one of my PhD students.
+I lead this project, which was executed by one of my PhD students [S. Lee, S. Einecke et al. (2022).
+Performance of a Small Array of Imaging Air Cherenkov Telescope sited in Australia.
+PASA, 39, e041.].

-Understanding the emission of Supernova Remnants (SNR) : To understand the origin of gamma-ray emission and the related cosmic-ray accelerators, gamma-ray emission can be modelled based on cosmic-ray spectra and measurements of the interstellar medium.
+Understanding the emission of Supernova Remnants (SNRs) : To understand the origin of gamma-ray emission and the related cosmic-ray accelerators, gamma-ray emission can be modelled based on cosmic-ray spectra and measurements of the interstellar medium.
 Since such modelling is interesting for a variety of sources and the community in general, I am developing a comprehensive software package applicable to different sources and offering a variety of models.
-My models have already been used in several publications.
-With colleagues, I quantified, for the first time, the leptonic and hadronic components of a SNR.
-Using a similar approach, the Adelaide team also gained insights into the origin of a pulsar wind nebula.
+My models have already been used in several publications [A. Mitchell, G. Rowell, S. Celli, S. Einecke (2021).
+Using Interstellar Clouds to Search for Galactic PeVatrons.
+MNRAS, 503(3).], [K. Feijen, S. Einecke et al. (2022).
+Modelling the Gamma-Ray Morphology of HESS J1804-216.
+MNRAS 511(4).].
+With colleagues, I quantified, for the first time, the leptonic and hadronic components of a SNR [Y. Fukui, H. Sano, G. Rowell, S. Einecke et al. (2021).
+Pursuing the Origin of the Gamma Rays in RX J1713.7-3946.
+ApJ 915(2)].
+Using a similar approach, the Adelaide team also gained insights into the origin of a pulsar wind nebula [T. Collins, G. Rowell, S. Einecke et al. (2021).
+Explaining the Extended GeV Gamma-ray Emission adjacent to HESS J1825-137.
+MNRAS 504(2)].

 Searching for Galactic PeVatrons: The sources of the highest energy cosmic rays and their acceleration processes are still unknown.
 I am a Chief Investigator of a Discovery Project that aims to reveal PeVatrons.
 I also work on searching for PeVatrons with alternative messengers, neutrinos.

 Application of machine learning and advanced statistical methods: Nowadays, basically all astronomical observations require the use of advanced statistical methods, machine learning and high-performance computing.
-I applied machine learning to associate source types of gamma-ray point sources and link them with multi-wavelength counterparts.
+I applied machine learning to associate source types of gamma-ray point sources and link them with multi-wavelength counterparts [S. Einecke (2016).
+Search for High-Confidence Blazer Candidates and their MWL Counterparts.
+Galaxies 4(3)].
 Many of my efforts go into improving the event reconstruction of gamma-ray observations.
-For example, I pursue a variety of statistical inference methods, such as Likelihood-free inference, combined with advanced sampling methods, such as nested sampling or MCMC.
+For example, I pursue a variety of statistical inference methods [K. Eckle, N. Bissantz, S. Einecke et al. (2018).
+Multiscale Inference for a Multivariate Density with Applications to X-ray Astronomy.
+Annals of Inst.
+Stat.
+Math.
+70(3)], such as Likelihood-free inference, combined with advanced sampling methods, such as nested sampling or MCMC.

 Optimisation of very-high-energy gamma-ray analysis: Due to the indirect measurement technique of ground-based gamma-ray telescopes, complex statistical analysis methods need to be applied.
 The performance of these methods determines the scientific prospects, in particular for very short observations, such as transient events, or for studying the most extreme energies of objects.
 I have been working on the optimisation of various analysis steps for different telescopes.
 For the gamma-ray telescope FACT, I supported the development of the simulation in the beginning of the observation phase of the project.
 I established the deconvolution procedure, resulting in the publication of the first energy spectrum for this instrument.
 For the telescope system MAGIC, I built on my experiences to contribute to the deconvolution.
 I optimised the gamma/hadron separation and the energy reconstruction, both based on machine learning.
 This resulted in an improved energy spectrum, extending to higher energies.
 I also initiated and led the development of an automatic database-based analysis chain, providing comparable and uniform analysis products, essential for instance for population studies, stacking analyses and observation prospects for future experiments.